 - Oceans of Hope Foundation

 - New Smyrna/Edgewater Rotary Club to help with the building of a green house at the Burns Oak Hill Science School

 - Fico Fest, the celebration of the late Fico Fernandez’s life, career as a NSB High School math teacher and Surfari Club member

 - Saint Peter the Fisherman Episcopal Church

-Since the summer of 2014, Club members have lent a hand to the Oceans Of Hope Foundation, assisting physically challenged individuals to experience the thrill of surfing for the first time in their lives.
-Six brave souls rode three waves each and all left the beach with smiles on their faces.
-The Foundation now produces up to five events a year with the support of the Smyrna Surfari Club.
+Since the summer of 2014, Club members have lent a hand to the Oceans Of Hope Foundation, assisting physically challenged individuals to experience the thrill of surfing and kayaking for the first time in their lives.
+Its first event had six brave souls ride three waves each and all left the beach with smiles on their faces.
+The Foundation now produces several surfing and kayak events each year with the support of the Smyrna Surfari Club.